dynamsoft-docs/document-normalizer-docs/parameters/reference/line-extraction-modes.md

 ### LEM_MARGIN_BASED

-Extracts lines based on margin.
+Extracts lines based on the margin between the document content and the document border.
+Once the margin is found, the location of the document border is then calculated.

 <div align="center">
    <p><img src="assets/margin.png" width="30%" alt="margin"></p>